scsm-ua/kirtan-guide-en/songs/hari-nama-mahamantra-sarva-mantra-sara.md

     se nāma-mahimā-sindhu ke pāibe pāra
     atistuti bole jei—sei durāchāra

-The glories of the Name— all Scriptures’ exaltation;\
+The glories of the Name — all Scriptures’ exaltation;\
 Dare not think their praise to be exaggeration.\
 Agastya, Ananta, Brahmā, Shiva, etc., ever\
 Sing the glories of that Name with full-hearted fervour.\